learn-co-students/nyc-web-091718/31-ajax-intro/README.md

 .then(json => console.log(json))
 ```

-* If the response is not formatted as JSON, we can use `.text` instead
+* If the response is not formatted as JSON, we can use other methods such as `.text` to parse the response, depending on the _type_ of data sent back to us.

 ```js
 fetch("https://dog.ceo/api/breeds/list/all")